Motorway gang rape case: Prime suspect sent to jail on 14-day judicial remand

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

+Malhi was produced before the ATC judge amid tight security.
+The accused was brought to the court in an armoured vehicle.

-The court, after completion of physical remand of the accused, sent him to jail on judicial remand.
-The court has directed the police to produce the accused again before the court on December 1 along with submission of challan of the case against the accused.
+The court after completion of physical remand of the accused has sent him to jail on judicial remand.
+The court has directed police to produce accused again before the court on December 1 along with submission of challan of the case against the accused.